-You’d think Apple would have the good sense to make the Windows version of iTunes a wonderful software experience.
-So wonderful that Windows users are tempted to see what other software marvels the computer maker is capable of.
-So wonderful that we consider dumping Windows and shifting to the Macintosh OS.
+You’d think Apple would have the sense to make Windows iTunes a wonderful experience.
+So wonderful that it tempts Windows users to see what other software marvels Apple is capable of.
+So wonderful they consider dumping Windows and shifting to a Macintosh.

-Either Apple isn’t bothered about using its software as a marketing tool, or its programmers are incapable of writing decent code for Windows.
+Either Apple isn’t bothered about using its software as a marketing tool, or its programmers are incapable of writing decent Windows code.

-ITunes is rubbish.
-And it hasn’t improved one jot over the years, It crashes, it fails, it loses stuff, it doesn’t sync properly.
-It leaves behind a trail of software junk all over the Windows hard drive.
+Windows iTunes is rubbish.
+And it hasn’t improved over the years, It crashes, it fails, it loses stuff, it doesn’t sync properly.
+It leaves behind a trail of junk all over the Windows hard drive.

 Sadly, iTunes remains a must have because it is the only official way to sync an iPod, iPhone or iPad to a PC.

-Not only is the software awful, but Apple treats its Windows customers with contempt.
-Support questions go unanswered, Long-standing problems, which to this non-developer look relatively trivial – go unfixed even when they are widely acknowledged.
+Not only is the software awful, but Apple treats Windows customers with contempt.
+Support questions go unanswered.
+Long-standing problems, which to this non-developer look relatively trivial, go unfixed even when they are widely acknowledged.

 My latest problem is that I can’t install iTunes 11 on my Windows 8 desktop.
 One Twitter user told me not to bother – the older software is better anyway.
 Well maybe.
 But my iPad is an important work tool and I want to keep it up-to-date.